 Ruby Insert (19mm)

 It doesn’t get much more #topshelf than this!
-Red Crystal Corundum is a lab grown version of ruby discovered in nature.
+Red crystal corundum is a lab grown version of ruby discovered in nature.
 It features a hard surface, but can be cracked very easily.
-This is a precious heady piece; although not quite as much as sapphire.
-That being said, it’s a 1/4 of the price and 99% of the flavor.
-Once you get to this level, it gets harder and harder to top the flavor.
-This is just about as far as you want to go down the dab rabbit hole of premium dab surfaces.
+This is one of the rarest heady gems available for dabbing.
+This red crystal corundum is lab grown for consistency.
+In nature, the crystalline structure forms less consistently, making the material more prone to cracking under thermal expansion.
+The red ruby insert is just about as far as you want to go down the dab rabbit hole of premium dab surfaces.

-To Ruby Insert Or To Not Ruby Insert
+To Ruby Insert?
+Or To Not Ruby Insert?
+That Is The Question.

 Which is best?
 Sapphire, Ruby, or SiC?
 In my opinion, SiC is the overall champion, although honestly I haven’t even tried sapphire.
 I would like to, but the reviews are overwhelmingly underwhelming for how much it costs (and ease of break-age).
 Ruby is just a touch nicer than SiC, but really it’s more about the looks for me.
 Ruby is easier to detect anything that you need to clean, if you are vigilant about that.
 It is, however so much easier to break than SiC.